 While his 43-year-old teammate Kanaan is enjoying the back-to-the-future characteristics of the universal aero kit which is debuting in St. Petersburg, Leist is benefitting from previous experience of his own in driving the new Indy car.

-“Coming from Indy Lights, it’s not that much — it’s not that big (of a) gap but I think the car is much more fun to drive now,” Leist said.
+“Coming from Indy Lights, it’s not that big (of a) gap but I think the car is much more fun to drive now,” Leist said.

 “And it’s a very nice car.
 The power is amazing.
-The corner speed … it’s fast, you know.
+The corner speed … it’s fast.
 The brakes are amazing.
-So, these are like the main differences from the Indy Lights, and I did only like a half a day in the old cars so I don’t have much references.
+So, these are like the main differences from the Indy Lights car, and I did only like a half a day in the old cars so I don’t have much references.
 But this car is just amazing.
 It’s like a proper racing car and it feels good to be driving it.”

 Leist Proud of Foyt Resurgence